 You've got questions, we've got answers.
 As car rental specialists assisting drivers around the world, we know all there is to know about how to safely and legally drive in a foreign country.
 Click on any of the links below to learn the answer to some of the most commonly asked questions about obtaining an IDP.

-International Driving Permits are Required in the following countries for US Licensed Drivers: Austria, Bosnia-Herzegovina, Croatia, Greece, Hungary, Italy, Poland, Romania, Slovenia, Slovakia, and Spain.
+International Driving Permits are required* in the following countries for US Licensed Drivers: Australia, Austria, Bulgaria, the Czech Republic, Estonia, Germany, Italy, Japan, Poland, Romania, Serbia, Slovenia, Slovakia, Spain, and Thailand.

 An International Driving Permit (IDP) is an additional travel document required in some countries as a supplement to your domestic driver's license.
 Being the translated version of your license in the local language, it is necessary to carry in addition to having a valid US license.
 Carrying an IDP when driving in any foreign country is highly recommended.

-Americans traveling abroad can order an International Driving Permit online or in person through their local American Automobile Association (AAA) branch or through the American Automobile Touring Alliance (AATA).
-These are the only two agencies Kemwel recommends to use to obtain an IDP.
+Americans traveling abroad can order an International Driving Permit online or in person through their local American Automobile Association (AAA) branch..

-Purchasing an IDP through AAA or AATA will cost travelers $20 and the license is valid for up to one year.
+Purchasing an IDP through AAA will cost travelers $20 and the license is valid for up to one year.

 Obtaining an International Driving Permit requires that you complete a short application.
 The application covers basic identity questions - name, address, D.O.B, and domestic driver's license number along with additional personal information.